Published March 11, 2021 by Scott Allen Burns; last updated May 14, 2021

 To convexify the CMFs, we perform the following slight perturbations: First, we identify a pair of chromaticity coordinates that belong to the convex hull boundary that enclose one or more points not on the boundary (the red dots in Figure 1 of the Article).
 For example, the points at wavelengths 574 nm and 612 nm enclose 37 points not on the convex hull boundary (575 nm to 611 nm).
 Then we mathematically construct a straight line that connects the two convex hull points.
 Now for each interior “red” point, we construct another line that passes through the red point and the central white point of the chromaticity diagram.
 The intersection of these two lines will have slightly different coordinates than those of the red point.
 We can convert these modified and values (along with the original value of the red point) to tristimulus values, , and replace the corresponding row of the CMFs with the adjusted values.
 We repeat this for each red point between the two enclosing convex hull points.
 This creates a straight line of modified red points that is now part of the convex hull boundary.

-This convexification of an internal “red” point is demonstrated graphically in Figure 2.
+This convexification of an internal “red” point is demonstrated graphically in Figure SD-2.

 There is one other adjustment that must be performed.
 Close inspection of the far red end of the chromaticity diagram reveals that the distribution is not “well-ordered in wavelength,” as West and Brill discuss in their 1983 paper.
 Instead, the sequence of points zigzag back and forth many times.
-Figure 4 shows the far red end of the spectral locus (lower-left figure) and the sequence of and plotted against wavelength (upper-left and lower-right figures).
+Figure SD-4 shows the far red end of the spectral locus (lower-left figure) and the sequence of and plotted against wavelength (upper-left and lower-right figures).
 For purposes of this experiment, the final rows of the CMFs where the zigzagging occur are removed (700 nm and beyond).
-The upper-right portion of Figure 4 shows a comparison of the original purple line and modified purple line of the truncated CMFs.
 This final adjustment yields CMFs that are fully convex and well-ordered in wavelength.

-Figure 6 is a comparison of the original higher-transition region of the original CMFs (left) and of the convexified and truncated version (right).
+Figure SD-6 is a comparison of the original higher-transition region of the original CMFs (left) and of the convexified and truncated version (right).

 The color coding for higher transition counts is: maroon = 4 transitions, yellow = 6 transitions, blue = 8 transitions, lavender = 10 transitions, orange = 12-14 transitions, green = 16-24 transitions.